when anger speaks

 Angry that I validated his insecurities with my own.

-Angry for all the times I swallowed what I wanted to say because I feared how he would react.
+Angry for all the times I swallowed what I wanted to say because I feared the emotional backlash of his reaction.

 Angry for making myself smaller so he could feel bigger.